Jyotika Jyoti: Early life

-Jyotika Jyoti was born in Mymensingh in Bangladesh.
-She completed a post graduation degree in English literature from Anandamohon University college.
+Jyotika Jyoti was born in Mymensingh, Bangladesh.
+She completed her postgraduate degree in English literature from Anandamohon University College.

 Criticism

 Jyotika Jyoti took a stand for the government during the repression of the Awami League government on the students in the quota reform movement that took place in 2024.
 During the movement, a group of pro-Awami artists, including Jyotika Jyoti, were active against the movement in a WhatsApp group called 'Alo Ashbei' led by actor Ferdous.
 After the non-cooperation movement, on September 3, 2024, some screenshots related to that WhatsApp group were spread on social media.

 In April 2025, a murder case was filed against Jyoti and 16 other actors over the death of a protester in Vatara during the Anti-Discrimination Student Movement against the Awami League government led by Prime Minister Sheikh Hasina.